CodingItWrong/codingitwrong.com/_drafts/modern-ember.md

 - `component.js` - the logic for the component
 - `template.hbs` - the markup for the component

+Having separate files has the advantage that each file is a normal .js or .hbs file, but since they are in the same folder it's easy to switch between them.

 Let's add a message to the component markup.
 Replace the contents with:

 ```hbs